hpdobrica/digital-garden-public/Monitoring.md

 Monitoring is an integral part of running services in production.
 Without it, we are blind to what's going on, and thus unable to act according to our best interest.

-Monitoring boils down to collecting events and their contexts (e.g., HTTP request is an event, its full context holds all details about it: url, body, status code...).
+In essence, monitoring is collecting events and their contexts (e.g., HTTP request is an event, its full context holds all details about it: url, body, status code...).
 Ideally, we'd have all events together with their whole contexts.
-In reality, that's a lot of data, so we need to divide monitoring into four categories:
+In reality, that's a lot of data, so we need to divide monitoring into four categories based on how we collect the data:
 - profiling
 - tracing
 - logging
 - metrics

-While all of the above fall under broad term "Monitoring",
+While all of the above fall under broad term "Monitoring", collecting metrics is often known as monitoring itself

 Providing visibility is in the center of monitoring, but speaking more broadly, monitoring allows us to:
 - easily debug our systems